eslint/eslint/docs/src/extend/code-path-analysis.md

 [no-fallthrough](https://github.com/eslint/eslint/blob/HEAD/lib/rules/no-fallthrough.js),
 [consistent-return](https://github.com/eslint/eslint/blob/HEAD/lib/rules/consistent-return.js)

-### To check state of a code path
+### Check if a function is called in every path

-This example is checking whether or not the parameter `cb` is called in every path.
+This example checks whether or not the parameter `cb` is called in every path.
 Instances of `CodePath` and `CodePathSegment` are shared to every rule.
 So a rule must not modify those instances.
 Please use a map of information instead.